Child sex abuse trial: The horrors of Bergisch Gladbach | DW | 09.08.2020

 Last fall, a routine search of Jörg L.’s home triggered an investigation into a criminal pedophile network with tens of thousands of suspects.
 The trial of the central suspect now begins in Cologne.

 It's an unremarkable house; two stories, flat roof, well-tended front garden — not far from Cologne.
 The outward facade of a normal life.
-"Neighbors described them as a nice, normal family," recalls police officer Lisa Wagner.
-The 33-year-old took part in the search of Jörg L.’s house on the morning of 21 October 2019 that brought the facade tumbling down.
+"Neighbors described them as a nice, normal family," recalls police officer Lisa Wagner, who took part in the search of Jörg L.’s house on the morning of 21 October 2019 that brought the facade tumbling down.

 The child pornography films and images that the police found in the 43-year-old’s home led to the biggest investigation into organized child sex abuse in the history of Federal Germany.
 Jörg L., a cook and hotel manager, stands accused of repeatedly sexually abusing his daughter, who was born in 2017.
 The prosecution says he filmed and recorded most of the abuse and shared it on chat groups.
 The abuse allegedly began when the child was less than three months old.